doublecloud/transfer/examples/airbyte_adapter/README.md

     - **PAM**: Personal access token to access to transfer opensource repo

 3. **Transfer CLI**: A Go-based application that load API data from github to Clickhouse.
-    - **DinD**: Airbyte connectors are used through docker, so env must allowed by docker-in-docker
+    - **DinD**: Airbyte connectors are used through docker, so env must allowed by docker-in-docker, in this case - priviliged container run in docker compose

 4. **Clickhouse**: An open source big data platform for distributed storage and processing.